 Skater Rob Dyrdek Accused of Defrauding L.A. of Millions

 Skater Rob Dyrdek is named in a criminal complaint filed in Los Angeles.
-Internal city documents show an inquiry into allegations that Dyrdek, and his business associate Joe Ciaglia, are guilty of dozens of felony crimes, including fraud, perjury, collusion and bid-rigging in the construction of skate parks all over the city.
-The charges say Dyrdek and Ciaglia are guilty of securing city contracts with fraudulent charity offers, as well as engaging in “low-bid and change-order” schemes after a contract is awarded.
+Internal city documents show an inquiry into allegations that Dyrdek, and his business partner Joe Ciaglia, are guilty of dozens of felony crimes, including fraud, perjury, collusion and bid-rigging in the construction of skate parks all over the city.
+The charges say Dyrdek and Ciaglia are guilty of securing city contracts with fraudulent charity offers, as well as engaging in “low-bid and change-order” schemes to boost profits after a contract is awarded.
 The alleged evidence comes from multiple sources in multiple states, including former employees of Ciaglia now turned whistle-blowers.

 Beyond what appears to be an obvious scam to get public contracts, Dyrdek and Ciaglia are facing other issues of illegality.
-Ciaglia has admitted to nondisclosure of past and pending lawsuits against California Skateparks.
+Ciaglia has admitted to nondisclosure of past lawsuits against California Skateparks.
 That’s generally a felony when bidding on public money.
-Also at issue are allegations that Ciaglia has a record of building without permits and skirting land-development laws, all while giving cash to council members in districts where the alleged illegal builds take place.
+Also at issue are allegations that Ciaglia has a record of building without permits and skirting land-development laws, all while giving cash to council members in districts where the allegedly illegal builds take place.

 1. Attempting to collude and bid-rig the Hansen Dam skate park project.

 2. Perjury & fraud arising against the City of Los Angeles pursuant to the Skatepark Agreement.